-As at December 31st 2021, the total amount of the Group's credit exposure to customers from Ukraine was PLN 3.6 million.
-As at that date the Group had no credit exposures to customers in Russia and Belarus.
+As at December 31st 2021, the total amount of the Bank's credit exposure to customers from Ukraine was PLN 3.6 million.
+As at that date the Bank had no credit exposures to customers in Russia and Belarus.

-The outbreak of the hostilities does not require any adjustments to the 2021 consolidated financial statements.
+The outbreak of the hostilities does not require any adjustments to the 2021 financial statements.